 How to Install

-Download the firmware file and follow the steps given in the following tutorial-
+Download the firmware file and follow the steps given in the tutorial to flash Samsung firmware using Odin.

 We strongly recommend that you perform a factory reset on your phone via stock recovery.
 You can also do it by dialing the following code: *2767*3855#.
-Since it will wipe your phone’s internal memory, backup your contacts, apps, call logs, messages, etc using these free backup apps.
+Since it will wipe your phone’s internal memory, backup your contacts, apps, call logs, messages, etc.